 - specific textbooks to supplement an eclectic homeschool

 Essentially, you can mix and match the curriculum according to your desires.
 This also means you can get engaged and teach the subjects you like or feel confident teaching.
 But, if you don’t want to teach some subjects, you can leave that to the video tutors.

 Many parents like teaching English and History but struggle with Math and Science.
 Therefore, FlexTeach might be an ideal option for them!
-Abeka puts it like this, ‘They are your tools – not your taskmasters!’
+Abeka says, ‘They are your tools – not your taskmasters!’

 How Much Does the Abeka Curriculum Cost?

 The Abeka curriculum costs $1074 for Grades 1-6 and $1365 for Grades 7-12.